-Determination of the mass of adsorbates at solid-air and solid-liquid interfaces is central in many branches of science.
+Determination of the mass of nano-sized adsorbates at solid-air and solid-liquid interfaces is central in many branches of science.
 Mechanical resonators are unique in their capacity to determine the mass of essentially any type of adsorbate at any surface without \textit{a priori} knowledge about their physicochemical properties.
 In vacuum and air, this is possible due to a direct proportionality between the measured changes in resonance frequency, $\Delta f$, and the adsorbed mass per unit area, $\Delta m$.
-For the quartz crystal microbalance (QCM), which is the most widely used mechanical resonator, this relationship is known as the Sauerbrey equation\cite{Sauerbrey1959}:
+For the quartz crystal microbalance (QCM), which is the most widely used mechanical resonator, this relationship is known as the Sauerbrey equation \cite{Sauerbrey1959}:

-where $n$ is the overtone number and $C_\mathrm{Q}$ is the mass sensitivity constant, which for a $5 \; \mathrm{MHz}$ crystal is $18 \; \mathrm{ng \cdot Hz^{-1} \cdot cm^{-2}}$ (Ref.\ \citen{Reviakine2011}).
-QCM as well as many other mechanical resonators\cite{Ward1990, Kosaka2014, Martinez-Martin2017} can also operate in liquid environment and be further extended to simultaneously monitor both $\Delta f$ and changes in energy dissipation, $\Delta D$.\cite{Rodahl1995} However, when operated in liquid environment, not only the adsorbate, but also the surrounding liquid becomes dynamically coupled to the oscillating crystal\cite{Kanazawa1985}, a feature that is shared by all mechanical resonators operating in liquid.
-This provides in principle unique information about the physicochemical properties of an adsorbate.
-On the one hand, this provides unique information about the physicochemical properties of an adsorbate, while on the other hand, deconvoluting the entangled information in the measured response is an unresolved analytical challenge, as the measured response becomes in a complex manner dependent on the mass of an adsorbate and the dynamically-coupled liquid, as manifested through changes in both $\Delta f_n$ and the energy dissipation, $\Delta D_n$, of the resonator.\cite{Hook2001}
+where $n$ is the overtone number and $C_\mathrm{Q}$ is the mass sensitivity constant, which for a $5 \; \mathrm{MHz}$ crystal is $18 \; \mathrm{ng \cdot Hz^{-1} \cdot cm^{-2}}$ (Ref.\ \citenum{Reviakine2011}).
+QCM as well as many other mechanical resonators \cite{Ward1990, Kosaka2014, Martinez-Martin2017} can also operate in liquid environment and be further extended to simultaneously monitor both $\Delta f$ and changes in energy dissipation, $\Delta D$ \cite{Tessler1994, Rodahl1995}.
+However, when operated in liquid environment, not only the adsorbate, but also the surrounding liquid becomes dynamically coupled to the oscillating crystal \cite{Kanazawa1985}, a feature that is shared by all mechanical resonators operating in liquid.
+While this can in principle provide unique information about the physicochemical properties of an adsorbate, deconvoluting the entangled information in the measured response is an unresolved analytical challenge, as the measured response in liquid environment is, in a complex manner, dependent on the mass of the adsorbate and the dynamically-coupled liquid.
+This dependence is manifested through changes in both $\Delta f_n$ and the energy dissipation, $\Delta D_n$, of the resonator \cite{Hook2001}.